hapax/hapax.github.io/assets/chandra.md

   donut.
 Nevertheless, our model works because sphere and donut are just different choices of *boundary condition*, and as $N$ gets large, boundary conditions become irrelevant.

+Thus, our expression of $P_F$ is approximately correct for a real-life white dwarf.

 ---